farzaa/SimpleMultilayerPerceptron/README.md

 The input to our second layer is a function of the previous layer.
 In a deep neural network, this behavior is what allows us to capture much more profound and complex attributes like birds in an image or number of faces in a video.

 Okay, so how do we fix it?
 Like I said above, add another hidden layer.
+You can see how this is done in ```fancy_mlp.py```.
+As long as you understand the simpler example, the mor ecomplex example shouldn't be an issue.